All That Remains (band): Victim of the New Disease and Oli Herbert's death (2018–2021)

 On February 5, 2019, the band confirmed that Richardson would be joining the band as an official member via their Facebook page.

+In a December 30, 2019 interview with Alternative Press Labonte stated that the band did not want to insult Herbert’s memory when picking a new guitarist:

+We didn’t wanna get someone that was gonna try to be Oli, Oli was Oli — the way he wrote his riffs, his personality.
+We didn’t want someone that had his look either.
+We wouldn’t have turned someone down that had long hair and a beard, but we weren’t, like, ‘You’ve gotta have a beard and long hair.’
+We weren’t looking to do that.
+The last thing we wanted was people to feel like we were trying to get a guy to be Oli.
+Oli was Oli, and no one will ever be Oli again.

 In early 2019 they toured in support of the album alongside Unearth and Attila.
 In late 2019 All That Remains went on the “Disease Of The Anima” alongside Lacuna Coil, the tour name was a combination of both bands new albums.